Edmonds Bicycle Accident Lawyer

 However, legal liability for your damages may occur beyond this common scenario.
 Consider the following examples:

-- A vehicle opens their door in front of the path of your bicycle, and you are unable to avoid the crash
+- A vehicle opens its door in front of the path of your bicycle, and you are unable to avoid the crash

 - You slip on loose gravel or another object on the road left by a construction company